 To that end, students in our programs complete a 3-credit internship as part of their major requirements.
 The Department of Communication and the NDSU Career Center provide many different resources to help you explore careers and secure an internship.

-You can schedule an appointment with Jason Malcolm, the department's Internship Coordinator, or career counselors at the Career Center via Navigate.
+You can schedule an appointment with Olivia Vogt, the department's Internship Coordinator, or career counselors at the Career and Advising Center via Bison Advise (formerly Navigate).

 We also recommend: